jon-a-thang/Python-Collection/README.md

 PDF_Processor
  - This project will read a PDF file and mine for specific data like dates, numbers, and other required or needed data fields

+Selenium
+ - This project

+Sending_Emails
+ - This project